netpicker/netpicker/netpicker-chart/README.md

 ### Persistence and Local Storage Provisioning

 The Netpicker chart is configured to use local filesystem storage through a dynamic provisioner.
-By default, it uses Rancher's Local Path Provisioner (`rancher.io/local-path`), which needs to be installed on your cluster before deploying this chart.
+By default, it includes Rancher's Local Path Provisioner (`rancher.io/local-path`) as a dependency, which will be automatically installed when you deploy the chart.

+If you already have the Local Path Provisioner installed or prefer to install it manually, you can disable the dependency by setting `localPathProvisioner.enabled` to `false`.

-To install the Local Path Provisioner, you can run:
+To manually install the Local Path Provisioner, you can run:

 ```bash
 kubectl apply -f https://raw.githubusercontent.com/rancher/local-path-provisioner/master/deploy/local-path-storage.yaml